tmpim/casket-docs/docs/automatic-https.md

 change, the server will staple the new response.

 When new OCSP responses are obtained, Casket persists the staple to disk so that it can weather long OCSP responder outages.
-Like certificates, persisted OCSP responses are fully maintained within the .casketfile folder.
+Like certificates, persisted OCSP responses are fully maintained within the .casket folder.

 ## HTTP Strict Transport Security {#hsts}